-A breast lift in San Antonio at Hill Country Plastic Surgery is a procedure performed to restore the youthful lift, shape, and appearance of sagging breasts.
-This surgery involves reshaping the breast tissue, removing excess stretched skin, and creating a fresh, youthful, lifted breast contour.
+A breast lift in San Antonio at Hill Country Plastic Surgery is performed to restore the youthful lift, shape, and appearance of sagging breasts.

-- Inverted T scar: This uses the traditional Wise (anchor) pattern which is also used for breast reductions.
+Inverted T scar: This uses the traditional wise (anchor) pattern for breast reductions.
 This is good for severe ptosis and for patients with poor skin quality.

-- Inferior wedge excision: This technique is for patients that have the proper placement of the nipple structure, who have extra breast tissue on the lower region of the breast.
-This incision is hidden so there are no visible scars left on the breast mound itself.
+Inferior wedge excision: This technique is for patients with the proper placement of the nipple structure with extra breast tissue in the lower breast region.
+This incision is hidden so no visible scars are left on the breast mound itself.

-- Auto-augmentation procedure: if a patient has had significant weight loss, there may be severe drooping of the breast with most of the breast tissue at the bottom of the breast.
+- Auto-augmentation procedure: if a patient has had significant weight loss, there may be severe drooping of the breast with most of the breast tissue at the bottom.
 This results in what some people call a “rock in a sock” look.
-To create a fresh, youthful look, our surgeon will reshape the breasts, move them higher on the chest wall, and re-drape the skin over the breast to create a dramatically rejuvenated look, without placing implants.
+To create a fresh, youthful look, our surgeon will reshape the breasts, move them higher on the chest wall, and re-drape the skin over the breast to create a dramatically rejuvenated look without placing implants.